Richard Schlosser :: President

 John Hauschild, Wahpeton, began his service to the cooperative in 1982.
 He currently serves as Dakota Valley's treasurer.
 During his years as a director, Hauschild has served on various committees, including the rates, labor, loan, and building and grounds.
 He currently serves on the cooperative's Rate Committee and Buildings, Equipment and Grounds Committee.

-Kim Rasmussen was elected to the board of directors in 2004; he serves on the Labor Committee and Bylaws committee.
+Kim Rasmussen was elected to the board of directors in 2004.
 He previously served as treasurer of the Taylor township board.

 Rasmussen has served on the Sargent County Farm Bureau board of directors and has held many committee appointments at the state level.
 He is a member of the Farmers Union and the North Dakota Stockmen’s Association.